Business Reporter: Maximising data security and minimising latency in the cloud

 Business Reporter is an award-winning company producing content published on Business Reporter online hubs on Bloomberg, Fortune, USA Today, Wired, Independent, Business Insider Germany, Il Fatto and Le Figaro, delivering news and analysis on issues affecting the international business community.
 It also hosts conferences, debates, breakfast meetings and exclusive summits.

-Hyve is a fully managed, UK-based managed hosting provider with a real passion for technology.
-Adopting a customer-centric approach, we deliver a range of hosting services from mission-critical private cloud and managed cloud to colocation and security services.
+Hyve is a UK-based, fully managed hosting provider with a passion for exceptional customer service.
+Adopting a customer-centric approach, Hyve delivers a range of hosting services, from mission-critical private cloud and managed cloud, to colocation and security services.
+Hyve’s engineers become an extension of any business, excelling in tailor-made solutions and centralised management.

 EIN Presswire's priority is source transparency.
 We do not allow opaque clients, and our editors try to be careful about weeding out false and misleading content.